Codecademy/docs/content/git/concepts/squash/squash.md

+---
+Title: 'Squash'
+Description: 'Squashing in Git merges multiple commits into a single one, helping streamline and clarify the commit history'
+Subjects:
+  - 'Bash/Shell'
+  - 'Developer Tools'
+Tags:
+  - 'Git'
+  - 'Version Control'
+CatalogContent:
+  - 'learn-the-command-line'
+  - 'learn-git'
+---
 Merging a series of smaller commits into a single, cohesive one can significantly clean up your project’s commit history.
-This practice, commonly known as "squashing," is particularly helpful when previous commits are small tweaks or corrections that clutter the commit history.
+This practice, commonly known as "squashing", is particularly helpful when previous commits are small tweaks or corrections that clutter the commit history.

 Though Git doesn’t offer a straightforward `squash` command, you can achieve this functionality through an interactive rebase.
 Below, we explore how you can squash your commits for a tidier project history.